 All of us know it takes much time to build a good reputation while one wrong act can ruin all of it.
-Your reputation is your goodwill – an asset that is calculated as well, when you are estimating your or your business worth.
+Your reputation is your goodwill – an asset that is calculated as well when you are estimating your or your business worth.
 A good reputation increases the chances of your business growing by sending more clients and banks your way.
-For individuals too, a good reputation indicates possibility of a better career growth etc. Though there are companies offering online reputation management with own tools, we will focus on individuals and small businesses in this post as they don’t have big budgets.
+For individuals too, a good reputation indicates the possibility of better career growth, etc. Though there are companies offering online reputation management with own tools, we will focus on individuals and small businesses in this post as they don’t have big budgets.

 What is Online Reputation?

 Most of the Internet users do not think in terms of reputation and hence don’t think they have been building an online reputation by posting to different websites – comments or articles, forums, social media and more.
 Say you don’t do anything on the Internet except using Facebook and Twitter, you still have an online reputation and people who wish to know about you will go for what you posted – irrespective of how less it is and will derive their own opinion out of the posted material.
 That derivative is your online reputation.

 In other words, everything you do on the Internet creates a databank that different people use to figure out your interests, thoughts on one or more topics, and your opinions.
 Not only that, the online information you post is used to understand your mentality, confidence and to read your character.
 The following Infographic from Microsoft shows how your posts on Internet may affect your life.
 Click on the image to enlarge it.

 Your online reputation is not dependent simply on what you post but also on what others post about you.
 If you are a service provider, people who use your service will leave comments about your service somewhere on the internet.
 Using proper keywords, it is possible to read out and know what others (your friends, clients etc.) think about you.

 Thus, the online reputation of an individual or a company is determined by what they post about themselves and their products, how they deal/behave with others on the Internet and by what others think about the individual or the company!